 A trustee is the person or entity that manages your bankruptcy.
 They work with you, and your creditors, to achieve a fair and reasonable outcome for all.

-Ideal client is someone who is in debt, receiving demands from creditors, unsure what to do next, or conversely, someone who is owed substantial money and wishes to force bankruptcy and possibly secure payment ahead of other creditors.
+If you are in debt, receiving demands from creditors, unsure what to do next, or conversely, you are someone who is owed substantial money and wishes to force bankruptcy and possibly secure payment ahead of other creditors, see a lawyer.